Guide · PhotoTag.ai

 Limitations to know before you commit

 Batch ceilings.
-Even on top tiers, public batch limits sit around 1,500 files.
+Even on the large credit pack, public batch limits sit at 1,500 files.
 That is fine for weekly production; it is painful for an 8,000-image archive sprint or a large AI-image dump.

 Multi-agency CSV presets.
 PhotoTag exports CSV and embeds metadata, but its marketing is less explicit about named presets for Adobe Stock V2, Shutterstock 49-keyword CSV, iStock/Getty 50-keyword formats, and Bridge TSV than some browser-first competitors.
 Verify exports against your agencies on a real batch.